 Humidifier Set Too High

 Is Your HVAC System Over Humidifying Your Indoor Air?
 It is best if you can maintain the relative humidity level within your home to between 40% and 60%.
 As far as mold growth is concerned, we like to see indoor humidity levels kept below 60%.
-During winter months our air can get very dry, and some HVAC units are equipped with humidifiers to add moisture to the air.
-If these humidification units are set to high or malfunction, the indoor humidity levels can exceed 60% and contribute to mold growth including in the attic space.
+During winter months our air can get very dry, and some HVAC units include humidifiers to add moisture to the air.
+If these humidification units malfunction, the indoor humidity levels can exceed 60% and contribute to mold growth including in the attic space.
 We feel it is a good practice to keep an indoor humidity meter handy to make sure your home stays below 60% relative humidity at all times.

 Alliance Restoration goes beyond simply removing mold, we look to help you rectify the issues that caused it in the first place.
 We offer free attic mold inspections to homeowners in Arlington Heights, Barrington, Highland Park, Lake Forest, Mount Prospect, Mundelein, Vernon Hills, Lake Zurich, Buffalo Grove, Lincolnshire, Schaumburg, Lake in the Hills, Crystal Lake, Wonder Lake and more.

 Want answers NOW?
 Call us for a free telephone consultation and on-site evaluation of your Mold Problem.